netanelazran11/BiomedSciAI_ACL_Project/README.md

 In addition to the base package there are additional optional dependencies which extends `biomed-multi-omic` capabilities further.
 These include:

 - `bulk_rna`: Extends modules for extracting and preprocessing bulk RNA-seq data
-- `benchmarking`: Installs additional models used benchmark `bmfm-mulit-omics` against.
+- `benchmarking`: Installs additional models used benchmark `bmfm-multi-omics` against.
 These include scib, scib-metrics, pyliger, scanorama and harmony-pytorch.
 - `test`: Unittest suite which is recommended for development use

 To install optional dependencies from this GitHub repository you can run from package root: